What Course Reserves services will be offered this semester?

-Course Reserves will offer both electronic and physical services this fall semester.
+Course Reserves will offer both electronic and physical services this semester.
 Instructors are encouraged to submit their requests through our Course Reserves tool as soon as possible.

 Bartle Library?
 What happened to the Newcomb Reading Room?